top of page

 Author Christopher Ruocchio

-2. There have been a lot of comparisons of your writing to different authors, such as Frank Herbert, Gene Wolfe, and other more modern science fiction and fantasy writers.
-Who were some of your greatest literary influences early in your life and how did you set out to navigate the treacherous waters of inspiration versus emulation?
+2. There have been many comparisons of your writing to different authors, such as Frank Herbert, Gene Wolfe, and other modern science fiction and fantasy writers.
+Who were some of your greatest literary influences early in your life, and how did you navigate the waters of inspiration versus emulation?

-Herbert and Wolfe are certainly my two largest influences insofar as science fiction is concerned, but I owe as much or more to Tolkien, as it was Middle-earth that took me from a casual reader to quite a serious one.
-I also consider myself hugely influenced by other media.
-Film, certainly, and video games in particular.
-I grew up on a number of JRPG games: Baten Kaitos, Lost Odyssey, and the Tales series (I was never a big Final Fantasy guy).
+Herbert and Wolfe are my two biggest influences in science fiction.
+However, I owe just as much to Tolkien, as Middle-earth turned me from a casual reader into a serious one.
+Other media, like films and video games, have also shaped my writing.
+I grew up playing JRPGs like Baten Kaitos, Lost Odyssey, and the Tales series.

 Map of the Sollan Empire from The Sun Eater